snowch/movie-recommender-demo/README.md

 ## Quick start

-If you want to try out a live demo, visit [here](https://movie-recommend-demo.mybluemix.net/)
+If you want to try out a live demo of the web application, visit [here](https://movie-recommend-demo.mybluemix.net/)

 This project is a demo movie recommender application.
 This demo has been installed with approximately four thousand movies and one million ratings from the [MovieLens 1M Dataset](http://grouplens.org/datasets/movielens/1m/).
 The purpose of this web application is to allow users to search for movies, rate movies, and receive recommendations for movies based on their ratings.